anyu/nyt-mini-bot/README.md

 ### NYT Mini Bot scripts
 *Requirements: npm, Node v14+, Python 3.7+ (pre-installed on newer rpi OS images)*

-#### xword-fetcher.js script
-Using [Puppeteer](https://github.com/puppeteer/puppeteer), this Node script navigates to the NYT Mini page, takes a screenshot of the crossword board, and saves the date/clues to a text file.

-To test out in isolation, run `npm run start`

-#### xword-printer.py script
-This Python script executes the xword-fetcher script, connects to the thermal printer using the [Adafruit Python Thermal Printer library](https://github.com/adafruit/Python-Thermal-Printer), and prints out the puzzle retrieved by xword-fetcher.

 1. SSH into the rpi and clone this repo
 1. Run `./install.sh` (note: the first sections of this install script overlaps with the printer tutorial steps from above; can skip.
 Just make sure the `Python-Thermal-Printer/Adafruit_Thermal.py` file is copied within the nyt-mini-bot repo)
 1. Run `./xword-printer.py`
 1. Press the button!

+---

+#### xword-fetcher.js script
+Using [Puppeteer](https://github.com/puppeteer/puppeteer), this Node script navigates to the NYT Mini page, takes a screenshot of the crossword board, and saves the date/clues to a text file.

+To test in isolation:

+1. If outside of the pi, remove `executablePath: 'chromium-browser',` from the `puppeteer.launch` line
+1. Run `npm run start`

+#### xword-printer.py script
+This Python script executes the xword-fetcher script as a subprocess, connects to the printer using the [Adafruit Python Thermal Printer library](https://github.com/adafruit/Python-Thermal-Printer), and prints out the puzzle retrieved by xword-fetcher.

 ## Bonus